aviral10/aviral10/README.md

 ### I'm a CS grad.

 - 🔭 I’m currently exploring the realms of `Computer Science`
-- 🌱 I’m currently learning about `ReactJS`
+- 🌱 I’m currently learning about `Go-lang and DynamoDB`
 - 👯 Open to collaborate.
 - 💼 Open to SDE/SWE roles.
 - ⚡ Hobbies: I like watching Anime and sketching.